Williamson has 29 points in return, No. 5 Duke rolls in ACCs

 Frank Howard scored 28 points, and Buddy Boeheim had 15 for Syracuse (20-13).

-Despite Williamson’s highlight-reel display, the Orange battled until the end without leading scorer Tyus Battle, who missed his second straight game with a back injury.
+Despite Williamson’s highlight-reel display, the Orange were in it until the end without leading scorer Tyus Battle, who missed his second straight game with a back injury.
 Syracuse tied it with 13 minutes remaining on back-to-back 3-pointers from Boeheim.

 But Duke wore down Syracuse down the stretch between the inside game of Williamson and the shooting of Barrett, who punctuated the win with a windmill dunk with 1:14 remaining.
+Tre Jones added 15 points and eight assists for Duke.

 BIG PICTURE